txt/se16/lectures/50effort.md

 Collect data on some pre-defined set of values.

-E.g. here are the COCOMO set (
+E.g. here are the COCOMO set [^cocomo].
+Do not treat them as gospel, just illustrative of the range of factors that might influence a software project

+[^cocomo]: Boehm, Barry W., Ray Madachy, and Bert Steece.
+Software cost estimation with Cocomo II with Cdrom.
+Prentice Hall PTR, 2000.

 + Scale Drivers
       + Precedentedness	 (have we done this before)
       + Development Flexibility
-      + Architecture/Risk Resolution  (anyone looked at module interfaces)
+      + Architecture/Risk Resolution
+	    (anyone looked at module interfaces)
       + Team Cohesion
 + Process Maturity
       + Product Attributes